AmarShaik/skills-introduction-to-github/Questions.md

-# GitHub Foundations Certification Guide
+# GitHub Foundations Certification Guide - Q&As
 ## Domain 1: Introduction to Git and GitHub

 ### Git and GitHub Basics